 - Is the course Synchronous or Asynchronous?

-- Can I bring my own life experiences to bear both in class setting and for credit?
+- Can I bring my own life experiences to bear both in-class settings and for credit?

-- Are Credits earned able to transferred to another institution?
+- Are Credits earned able to transfer to another institution?

 Online College Training and Degrees May Be the Wave of the Future.